jonhiggs/jcb/README.md

 Date	Category	Description	Amount	Notes
 ```

-- The format of `Date` is YYYY-MM-DD.
+- The format of `Date` is `YYYY-MM-DD`.
-- Category is a single word that is less than or equal to 10 characters.
+- Category is a single word that is less than 11 characters.
-- Description is a string that is less than or equal to 32 characters.
+- Description is a string that is less than 33 characters.
-- Amount is number in the form of `<dollars>.<cents>`.
+- Amount is number that takes the form `<dollars>.<cents>`.
-- Notes is a string that is less than or equal to 200 characters.
+- Notes is a string that is less than 201 characters.

 ### Savefile